vhiribarren/raytracer-rust/README.md

         --no-progressive    Do not render in realtime in the window if GUI is activate (quicker).
         --no-status         Do not display textual progressive bar (quicker).
     -V, --version           Prints version information
+    -v, --verbose           Verbosity of log messages (one for Debug level, two for Trace level)

 OPTIONS:
     -h, --height <height>                Canvas height.
         --strategy-random <RAY_COUNT>    Average of RAY_COUNT random rays sent.
     -w, --width <width>                  Canvas width, default: 1024.

+ARGS:
+    <INPUT_FILE>    TOML file describing the scene.
 ```

 ## Web Browser